baloise/design-system/.changeset/strong-gifts-cheat.md

 '@baloise/design-system-components': patch
 ---

 Adjusted shifting of the tooltip and popup component.
+Moreover, adjust scroll position for touch navigation.